- Home

 The role of a midwife

-As long as everything is normal in pregancy, a midwife can provide all your antenatal care.
+Midwifery covers many aspects of support during pregnancy.
+As long as everything is normal in pregnancy, a midwife can generally provide all of your antenatal care.
 If complications arise, a midwife will refer you to a doctor who is trained to deal with special situations.

 Within the NHS there are hospital and community midwives.